GauriGNaik/express_example/README.md

 Once the commit is done and build is successful, it is followed by pre-push hook,  the ansible code is configured to run through pre-push hook, install the dependencies on remote instances(droplet here) and deploy the running application on instances.

-1. Automatic Configuration of Production Environment using Ansible We have used ansible for configured management of our production environment.
+1. Automatic Configuration of Production Environment using Ansible:

+    We have used ansible for configured management of our production environment.
 We are using an ansible playbook(playbook.yml) for automatic configuration of the droplet.

   playbook.yml : On running this, the destination folder on the remote machine is created and a list of system packages are